NinjaNekoSama/SonicTheProject/README.md

 # Sonic The Project not the Hedgehog
-Koduri's domination through Audio waves 💅🏽
+My domination now with Sine waves 💅🏽